elsehow/signal-identity-tools/README.md

 `store` is a signal-protocol store (see [signal-protocol](https://github.com/elsehow/signal-protocol)).

-Returns an object `{ complete, sanitized, store }`. `complete` is the full identity, with secret keys. `sanitized` is the public-facing version, ready to send to the keyserver.
+Calls back on `(err, { complete, sanitized, store })`.

+`complete` is the full identity, with secret keys. `sanitized` is the public-facing version, ready to send to the keyserver.

 The `store` this method returns is the same `store` you pass in.
 I return it so you will notice that I am mutating it.